status-im/help.status.im/docs/en/status-wallet/delete-your-wallet.md

 !!! tip
      Blockchains are pseudonymous: unless you sent crypto to your Status Wallet from a centralized crypto exchange, there's no way to trace your address to your real identity.

-If you no longer need your Status Wallet, simply [send your leftover crypto to some other wallet address][send-crypto-to-someone-else] and uninstall the app.
-You can always [restore your Wallet][import-an-account-into-your-status-wallet] later if you keep your recovery phrase.
+If you no longer need your Status Wallet, simply [send your leftover crypto to some other wallet address][send-crypto] and uninstall the app.
+You can always [restore your Wallet][import-an-account] later if you keep your recovery phrase.

 --8<-- "includes/urls-en.txt"